-Come visit us in the charming seaside village of Wellfleet.
-This artists house, a short walk from the harbor and the center of town, has a cozy, private room with it's own entrance and a quiet back yard off the street.
+Come visit the charming seaside village of Wellfleet.
+This artist's house, a short walk from the harbor and the center of town, has a cozy, private room with it's own entrance and a quiet back yard off the street.

 Since the guest room has it's own entrance, I rarely see my guests beyond greeting them when they arrive.
 (I do like it when they come say goodbye!)
 I am home much of the time since I work from my studio, and I'm happy to chat and to answer questions and offer recommendations, if desired.
 I leave that up to my guests!